 The kids were really open with their friends and their teachers at school about the challenge.
 I was surprised how much everyone outside the family catered to them.
 And when they were offered sugar, my kids learned to say no. I was really impressed.
 I got so many calls and e-mails from teachers and parents asking about the challenge, because my kids had had the courage to say no.

 The children learned what sugar did to their emotions.
 And to their bellies.
 They learned to say no to things they may have really wanted, for a bigger goal.

 That’s what we did.
 It was, at the beginning, a little scary to the kids.
 But there were so many “treats” that don’t have sugar, and there was so much outside support, it was way easier for them than any of us originally thought.

-WAIT.
-FIRST.
-There is just so much.
-So much information.
-So much controversy.
-So many questions.
-There is just so much – too much.
+And there is just so much.
 I feel like I am just dipping my toes in in today.
 But let me get a few things out there, knowing that it isn’t even a small portion of what information and what ideas are available to us!

 “I took one ingredient at a time.
 And I had to learn about hydrogenated oils and where I would find that, and what that was doing to my body, and where it was in my pantry, and what I could replace those items with in my pantry.
 I went one ingredient at a time, and it took a long time.”